pesopeso9868/wrapper-server-old/README.md

 # Wrapper
-Wrapper is a recreation of the API endpoints on GoAnimate (a.k.a.
+Wrapper is a rewrite of the web endpoints on GoAnimate (a.k.a.
 Vyond) in JavaScript.

 # Prerequisites
 - [`node.js`](https://nodejs.org/)